mitchlinDEV/FFmpeg-Nvidia-Converter/README.md

 # FFmpeg-NVIDIA-accelerated Video Converter

-This script converts video files to MP4 format using FFmpeg with NVIDIA GPU hardware acceleration.
+This script batch converts video files in Windows to MP4 format using FFmpeg with NVIDIA GPU hardware acceleration.

 ## Requirements / Installation